richardantao/tutee/README.md

 ### Frontend
 The frontend is built with React, which is hosted inside the `app/` folder.
 The `components/` are organized using atomic design, which are broken down into atoms, molecules, organisms, and pages.

-Redux is implemented into the frontend as a state manager, and is stored in the `actions/` and `reducers/` folders.
+Redux is implemented into the frontend as a state manager in `store.js`, and the `actions/` and `reducers/` folders.

 ### Backend
 The backend is built with Node, which is hosted inside the `server/` folder.
 The MVC architecture is generally used to organize the backend, with the `models/`, `controllers/`, and `routes/` containing the major files.